HannahWWD/travel_app/README.md

 - Type in a single city name (e.g. London, Paris)
 - Select departure date from the date picker

-***Note: a departure date that earlier than today is invalid***
+_Note: a departure date that earlier than today is invalid_

 ### Notes for Usage

-- It might take a few seconds to get the result, especially the photo.
+It might take a few seconds to get the result, especially the photo.
-- The App only works with English content.
+The App only works with English content.

 ## Dependencies

-You can find all dependencies in the `package.json` file or the list below:
+`npm install` should automatically install all the dependencies in this project.
+If not, please find all dependencies in the `package.json` file or the list below.
+Use `npm i [package-name]` to install dependencies, and use `npm i -D [package-name]` to install dev dependencies.

 ```
 "dependencies": {